- Who We Serve

 Knowing and keeping to you chain of command can be instrumental in ensuring those on the group and those in the office both are fully apprised of constituent sentiment, program effectiveness, and any changes that are in the works, ensuring that messaging can continue to be clear and consistent across all channels.
 This clarity is not only helpful in general, but imperative within a program where grantseekers are often stressed and scared.
 This program is seen as a life-line, and as such it needs to feel secure and stable.

 It’s not uncommon for organizations providing funding to want to place all the money available to them into the program, forgoing overhead.
-Yet the time and even emotional cost of this can be far more dear than a small investment in the technology necessary to run a program smoothly.
+Yet the time and even emotional cost of this can be far more dear than the nonprofit technology investment required to have program run smoothly.

 Loudoun County learned this quickly when, in the hopes of getting their initial program off the ground as quickly as possible, decided to run everything manually using just their current website and team.
 It became a nearly intolerable workload, with nearly 50 staffers working full time.
 With no central platform to manage the applications, this team was calling applications, receiving emails with attachments, downloading those files and tagging them in spreadsheets, and attempting to keep all data clean and connected.
 It was highly stressful and time consuming, and a lesson that lead the county to invest in a grants management system when they were cleared for another round of funding.